Inflammation Management

 Signs You May Need Boswellia

-Conditions characterized by itchy, red skin are the most common sign that boswellia may benefit you.
+Conditions characterized by itchy, red skin are the most common signs that Boswellia may benefit you.
 These conditions primarily include discomfort in the joints, especially the knees.
-Poor circulation to the joints may also cause other conditions such as poor circulation that may indicate a need for boswellia.
-Additional signs that boswellia may help you include a compromised immune system.
+Poor circulation to the joints may also cause other conditions such as poor circulation that may indicate a need for Boswellia.
+Additional signs that Boswellia may help you include a compromised immune system.

 Synonyms and Similar Forms of Boswellia